rastewart/diveintokubernetes-introduction-resources/README.md

 # Dive Into Kubernetes - Introduction - Command Execution
 Resources and Commands used during the Dive Into Kubernetes - Introduction Course - https://youtu.be/n4zxKk2an3U

+## Updates

+* On Kubernetes 1.24, you may also need to remove the new taint of 'node-role.kubernetes.io/control-plane:NoSchedule' with ```kubectl taint nodes $k8s_master node-role.kubernetes.io/control-plane:NoSchedule-```

 ## Web Links -

 ### containerd